rabindrakharel/pmo/docs/state_management/data-flow-architecture.md

 navigateToEntity('office') → {
   1. Check URL change (previous URL vs current URL)
   2. If URL changed → INVALIDATE previous entity's URL-bound caches
-  3. Check entityInstanceListDataStore for cached list
+  3. Check EntityListOfInstancesDataStore for cached list
   4. If expired (>5 min) or not found → Fetch fresh data
-  5. Store in entityInstanceListDataStore with URL as key }
+  5. Store in EntityListOfInstancesDataStore with URL as key }

 // Navigation to /office/123 (detail view)
 navigateToEntityDetail('office', '123') → {
-  1. INVALIDATE entityInstanceListDataStore (left /office URL)
+  1. INVALIDATE EntityListOfInstancesDataStore (left /office URL)
-  2. Check entityInstanceDataStore for cached instance
+  2. Check EntitySpecificInstanceDataStore for cached instance
   3. If expired (>5 min) or not found → Fetch fresh data
-  4. Store in entityInstanceDataStore with 'office:123' as key }
+  4. Store in EntitySpecificInstanceDataStore with 'office:123' as key }

 // Navigation away from /office/123 to /project navigateToEntity('project') → {
-  1. INVALIDATE entityInstanceDataStore (left /office/123 URL)
+  1. INVALIDATE EntitySpecificInstanceDataStore (left /office/123 URL)
   2. Keep all 30-min session caches ✓
-  3. Fetch project list → entityInstanceListDataStore
+  3. Fetch project list → EntityListOfInstancesDataStore
 }

 // Exit from /settings